heedrox/ric-escape/README.md

 SCURE is the same as SCUMM (Script Creation Utility for Maniac Mansion), but for Ric Escape - Script Creation Utility for Ric Escape.

+Check ric-escape-data to check an example of data that expects.

 # TDD

 I include an AcionsOnGoogleMock, that overwrites and uses as helper for tdd stuff.